SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 Here, the steady state concentration of *X* is shown as a function of *k1*'s value.
 Stable steady states are shown with thick lines, unstable ones with thin lines.
 The two fold bifurcation points are marked with "bp".

 ## Additional `ContinuationPar` options
-Most of the options required by the `bifurcationdiagram` function is not provided directly, but instead provided through the `ContinuationPar` structure.
+Most of the options required by the `bifurcationdiagram` function are provided through the `ContinuationPar` structure.
 For full details, please read the [BifurcationKit documentation](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/library/#BifurcationKit.ContinuationPar).
 However, a few common options, and how they affect the continuation computation, are described here:
 - `p_min` and `p_max`: Sets the interval over which the bifurcation diagram is computed (with the continuation stopping if it reaches these bounds).
 - `dsmin` and `dsmax`: The minimum and maximum length of the continuation steps (in the bifurcation parameter's value).
 - `max_steps`: The maximum number of continuation steps.
 If a bifurcation diagram looks incomplete, try increasing this value.